Apply for internships

 Interns work at Europol headquarters in The Hague, the Netherlands.

-Interns are awarded a monthly maintenance grant, currently EUR 782 and may be entitled to the costs of travelling to and from The Hague at the beginning and end of the internship.
+Interns are awarded a monthly maintenance grant, EUR 793 for 2018 and may be entitled to the costs of travelling to and from The Hague at the beginning and end of the internship.

 Applying for an internship